- Primary Care

 - + All Services

-Maternal-Fetal Medicine, also known as High-Risk Obstetrics, provides complete consultation and evaluation of high-risk pregnancies for women and newborns that have complications identified prior to or during pregnancy.
-We work collaboratively with the OB/GYN physicians and certified nurse midwives to do everything possible to ensure the health and wellbeing of new mothers and their babies.
+Maternal-fetal medicine (MFM), also known as high-risk obstetrics or perinatology, provides complete consultation and evaluation of high-risk pregnancies for women and newborns who have complications identified prior to or during pregnancy.
+The Maternal-Fetal Medicine Clinic works collaboratively with the OB/GYN physicians and certified nurse midwives to do everything possible to ensure the health and well-being of new mothers and their babies.

 Some of the conditions that we see and evaluate include: